dianamurariu/Contacts_List/README.md

-# Contact List Page
+# Contact List Page with Light/Dark Mode Theme

 This project is a responsive contact list page built with HTML and CSS.
 It includes three different designs for web, tablet, and mobile devices.
 The page consists of a side navigation, header navigation, table displaying contacts, page counter and footer.
+It also integrates a light/dark mode theme for all device types.

 ## Live Demo